-- If the candidate is not currently employed in a position requiring a “prerequisite” CTC credential, he/she must submit a letter identifying the school and principal under whom field work assignments will be completed.
+- If the candidate is not currently employed in a position requiring a “prerequisite” CTC credential, they must submit a letter identifying the school and principal under whom field work assignments will be completed.

 - A minimum of three years of verified full time employment under a prerequisite CTC credential at the time of admission.
-Experience must be verified via letterhead from school district and signed by Human Resources.
+Experience must be verified via letterhead from the school district and signed by Human Resources.

 Credential and Program Requirements